Maths at Hadlow Primary School

 How we implement the Maths curriculum at Hadlow Primary School

 Maths learning commences as soon as children start in EYFS.
 Each class teaches maths every day.
 Reception follow the Early Years Foundation Stage statutory curriculum.
 Mathematical concepts are introduced and children build up their fluency and reasoning skills through play.
 We follow the National curriculum from Year 1-6.
-We use a spiral curriculum approach whereby key mathematical concepts are presented repeatedly throughout the curriculum, but with deepening layers of complexity, or in different applications (Bruner, 1960).
-We have clearly defined end points, showing clear structure and sequencing, each half term, which provide an opportunity to evaluate children’s knowledge and understanding against the expectations.
+We have created a bespoke End Points document, which works in line with White Rose as a spiral curriculum approach whereby key mathematical concepts are presented repeatedly throughout the curriculum, but with deepening layers of complexity, or in different applications (Bruner, 1960).
+We have clearly defined termly end points, showing clear structure and sequencing, each half term, which provide an opportunity to evaluate children’s knowledge and understanding against the expectations.
 The calculation policy is used within school to ensure a consistent approach to teaching the four operations over time using the spiral approach.
 At the start of each new topic, key vocabulary is introduced and revisited regularly to develop language acquisition, embedding as the topic progresses.
 Children in each year group are taught through clear modelling and have the opportunity to develop their knowledge and understanding of mathematical concepts.
 The mastery approach incorporates using manipulatives, pictures, words and numbers to help children explore and demonstrate mathematical ideas, enrich their learning experience and deepen understanding at all levels.
 Children who have shown their understanding at a deep level within the unit, will have opportunities to apply these skills in a greater depth activity.
 This will ensure that children are using more than just one skill to be able to answer the mathematical problems.
 Reasoning and problem solving are integral to the activities that children are given to develop their mathematical thinking.
 Retrieval practice is regular to help embed key concepts within the children’s long term memory.

 Feedback is given on children’s learning in line with our feedback policy.
 Formative assessment within every lesson helps teachers to identify the children who need more support to achieve the intended outcome and who are ready for greater stretch and challenge through planned questioning or additional activities.
 Timely daily/weekly interventions are put in place to offer extra support to children who are identified.
 Children with additional needs are included in whole class lessons and teachers provide scaffolding and relevant support as necessary.
 For those children who are working outside of the year group curriculum, individual learning activities are provided to ensure their progress.